JaredCubilla/jsonresume-theme-classy/README.md

 Every section is optional also.
 If per se, you do not include the publications array in your resume.json, no publications section will appear.

-If you find any other problems with this theme in specifid, do feel free to leave an issue.
+If you find any other problems with this theme in specified, do feel free to leave an issue.
 Thanks.

 ## Colophon